alexqfredrickson/notes/aws/aws.md

 #### Roles

-IAM roles are sort of like IAM users, but roles are assumable by whoever needs them.
+IAM roles are like *temporary* IAM users.
+Roles are assumable by whoever needs them.
 They do not have passwords or access keys like users do.
 Roles are associated with short-term sessons and have temporary security credentials.

 Roles are used for: